Snapshots of Food Industry News

 Dabur to launch fizzy drinks with added fruit juice

 Dabur had introduced a fizzy drink in 2011 but discontinued it.
-The 130 year old company feels that now the market is ready for fruit based carbonated drinks and is confident that consumers will accept their differentiated fizzy drinks.
+The 130-year-old company feels that now the market is ready for fruit-based carbonated drinks and is confident that consumers will accept their differentiated fizzy drinks.
 Market analysts opine that since Dabur controls more than half the juice market, stepping into the new category of fizz beverages is a natural extension.
-The company has introduced other range of juices in the last couple of years like Real WellNezz with 100% jamun juice, Real Activ Coconut Water and Mausambi.
+The company has introduced other range of juices in the last couple of years like Real wellness with 100% Jamun juice, Real Activ Coconut Water and Mausambi.
 The introduction of Real VOLO seemed logical for the number one fruit juice company especially after the Prime Minister’s directions in this regard.

 Vita Milk Booths to be set up in Haryana at IOC petrol pumps

-Te-A-Me range of tea expands range to fruit and flower infusion
+The te-a-me range of tea expands the range to fruit and flower infusion

 Gati Kausar launches first temperature-controlled warehousing facility

 The warehouse has been developed with superior technology and quality design elements, in line with ISO 22000 standards.
-The facility has capacity for over 5,000 pallets.
+The facility has the capacity for over 5,000 pallets.
 It has multiple chambers that cater to temperature requirements ranging from -25 to +25 degrees C and will have uninterrupted temperature integrity.
-It will provide end-to-end, integrated cold chain solutions which includes inventory management, packaging solutions, processing and blast freezing, ripening, Full Truck Load (FTL) and Less-than Truck Load (LTL) refrigerated transportation for line haul & last mile, and customised order management.
-This new cold store facility is part of a pan-India network that the company is planning to develop.
+It will provide end-to-end, integrated cold chain solutions which include inventory management, packaging solutions, processing and blast freezing, ripening, Full Truck Load (FTL) and Less-than-Truck Load (LTL) refrigerated transportation for line haul & last mile, and customized order management.
+This new cold storage facility is part of a pan-India network that the company is planning to develop.